- Course Number:

 Intended Outcomes for the course

-1. Qualify to apply for and take the FAA Private Pilot practical test.
+a.
+Qualify to take the FAA Helicopter Private Pilot knowledge and practical tests;

-2. Take responsibility as Pilot In Command to competently perform preflight duties and all other procedures necessary for the safe conduct of a flight
+b.
+Take responsibility as Pilot In Command to competently perform pre-flight duties and all other procedures necessary for the safe conduct of a flight as a Private Pilot;

 Outcome Assessment Strategies

-At the beginning of the course, the instructor will detail the methods used to evaluate and record student progress and the criteria for assigning a course grade.
 Evaluation methods will include written, oral, and practical testing.
-Evaluation levels will meet or exceed those defined by FAA-S-8081-HD (or subsequent edition) Private Pilot Rotorcraft Helicopter Practical Test Standards, and required under 14 CFR 141, FAA Approved Training Course.
+Evaluation levels will meet or exceed those defined by FAA-S-8081-15A (or subsequent edition) Private Pilot Rotorcraft Helicopter Practical Test Standards, and required under 14 CFR 141," FAA Approved Training Course.

 Course Content (Themes, Concepts, Issues and Skills)